lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 > See the [Web3.js docs](https://web3js.readthedocs.io/en/v1.5.2/web3-eth-accounts.html#) for more infos on creating an EOA

-You can then load your EOA using the private key previously displayed via `console.log`.
+We can then easily load our EOA using the private key previously displayed via `console.log`.

 ```javascript
 const Web3 = require('web3');